-When you buy that long awaited trip on credit, you have just gone into debt if you do not pay for it by the balance due date.
-People who cannot pay the full amount due by that date must now pay a monthly service charge on the unpaid balance.
+When you buy that long-awaited trip on credit, you have just gone into debt if you do not pay for it by the balance due date.
+People who cannot pay the total amount due by that date must now pay a monthly service charge on the unpaid balance.
 That’s unsecured debt.

-Banks or credit card companies might say as long as you make the minimum monthly payment due on an interest free account, you are not in debt.
+Banks or credit card companies might say that you are not in debt as long as you make the minimum monthly payment due on an interest-free account.
 True as far as they are concerned.
-The bottom line is using interest free credit cards is still credit, no matter how you look at it.
+The bottom line is that using interest-free credit cards is still credit, no matter how you look.
 You now have more unsecured debt.
 You made a purchase based on credit, not cash.
-You have not paid yet so you are still obligated to pay.
-What’s the big deal you ask?
-The big deal is the key to following question.
+You have not paid yet, so you are still obligated to pay.
+WWhat’sthe big deal, you ask?
+The big deal is the key to the following question.
 Are you in debt?

 Are You in Debt?

-Some people are shocked to realize after months or years they are in debt beyond what they ever imagined.
+After months or years, some people are shocked to realize that they are in debt beyond what they ever imagined.
 How did that happen?

-Here some things to consider if you have any thoughts of whether or not you might be in debt.
-Do you earn a good salary but live paycheck to paycheck because of unsecured debt?
-Are you not sure about your account balances?
-Are your vague about your financial situation?
+Here are some things to consider if you have any thoughts of whether or not you might be in debt.
+First, do you earn a good salary but live paycheck to paycheck because of unsecured debt?
+Second, are you not sure about your account balances?
+Third, are you vague about your financial situation?
 Do you earn a minimum wage and live paycheck to paycheck as a result of unsecured debt?
-Have you ever bought something but kept the price tag on it so you can ‘return it later’ if you have to?
-Have you ever used one credit card to pay the utility bills and a different one to pay for food because you do not want to ‘dip into’ your savings?
-Have you felt like you belong to an elite group of shoppers when you buy something from a super expensive high end retail store?
+Third, have you ever bought something but kept the price tag on it so you can ”return it later” if you have to?
+Fourth, have you ever used one credit card to pay the utility bills and a different one for food because you do not want to ”dip into” your savings?
+Fourth, have you felt like you belong to an elite group of shoppers when you buy something from a super expensive high-end retail store?

 These are some of the typical signs of debiting as a result of unsecured debt.
 Whether or not you have a high or low credit rating does not matter.
-What matters is an ongoing cycle of not being able to have a zero balance on any and all unsecured debt.
+What matters is an ongoing cycle of not having a zero balance on any unsecured debt.

 Get Out of Debt Quickly by Making It Top Priority